 • Drewett, on the other hand, takes a “question time out.”
 When she’s had enough of the commentary on her driving, she announces that “she has to concentrate on driving now, and there will be no discussion.”
 Then she turns up the volume on the radio, just enough to remind Caden that question period is temporarily on hold.

 Another option: Ask them what they think.
 When my son Jeremy was three, he asked me why it was light outside in the daytime and dark at night.
 I turned the question back to him, and he said he didn’t know.
 After thinking it over a few minutes, though, he announced: “I figured it out.
-Matthew [his oldest brother] makes the sun come up in the morning.
-Lisa [his older sister] makes it go down again at night.”
-“OK,” I said, “but what about [his other brother] Danny?”
+Matthew [his] makes the sun come up in the morning.
+Lisa [his] makes it go down again at night.”
+“OK,” I said, “but what about [his] Danny?”
 Jeremy had an answer for that too: “He opens and closes the curtains.”

 That was a better — or at least more interesting — answer than I could ever have come up with.

 Keep up with your baby's development, get the latest parenting content and receive special offers from our partners